Kaelygon/Kael-Palette-Tools/readme.md

 The image files in "./demoImages" have their own respective licenses.
 See "./demoImages/license.txt"

 ## What does this try to solve?
-I wanted to find peceptually uniform palette, with exactly N colors.
+I wanted to find perceptually uniform palette, with exactly N colors.
 Hence I created **palette_generator.py**, which generates N random points and spreads them using physics simulation constrained to OKLab gamut.

 Then I wanted to palettize images limited to these colors, but I found ffmpeg insufficient.